MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Open-a-Card-Page-from-an-Item-in-a-List.md

 manager: edupont
 ---
 # How to: Open a Card Page from an Item in a List
-You can associate items in a list page with a related card page so that when a user double\-clicks the list item, the card page for that item is opened.
+You can associate items in a list page with a related card page so that when a user double-clicks the list item, the card page for that item is opened.
 The **CardPageID** property is used to associate an item in a list with a specific card page.
 For example, you can use it to associate a name in a customer list the related customer card.

 ### To associate a card page with a list page